-- Honour based abuse (so called) - Mental health - Modern slavery & the National Referral Mechanism - o Online safety - Peer on peer abuse (including cyberbullying, racial, prejudicial and discriminatory bullying) - Preventing radicalisation and extremism - Relationship abuse - o Serious Violence - Sexual Violence and Sexual Harassment - Upskirting - Youth produced sexual imagery, nudes/seminudes ("Sexting") - Additional information on these specific issues is given in the sections below, in Appendix 2 of this policy and also set out in KCSIE Part 1 and Annex B - Members of staff are aware that concerns may arise in many different contexts and can vary greatly in terms of their nature and seriousness.
-The indicators of child abuse and neglect can vary from child to child.
-Children develop and mature at different rates, so what appears to be worrying behaviour for a younger child might be normal for an older child. - It is important to recognise that indicators of abuse and neglect do not automatically mean a child is being abused however all concerns should be taken seriously and explored by the DSL on a case by case basis. - Parental behaviours' may also indicate child abuse or neglect, so staff should also be alert to parent-child interactions or concerning parental behaviours; this could include parents who are under the influence of drugs or alcohol or if there is a sudden change in their mental health. - Safeguarding incidents and/or behaviours can be associated with factors outside school and/or can occur between children offsite.
+- Parental behaviours may also indicate child abuse or neglect, so staff should also be alert to parent-child interactions or concerning parental behaviours; this could include parents who are under the influence of drugs or alcohol or if there is a sudden change in their mental health. - Safeguarding incidents and/or behaviours can be associated with factors outside school and/or can occur between children offsite.
 Children can be at risk of abuse or exploitation in situations outside their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence. - By understanding the indicators or abuse and neglect, we can respond to problems as early as possible and provide the right support and services for the child and their family.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence. - By understanding the indicators or abuse and neglect, we can respond to problems as early as possible and provide the right support and services for the child and their family. - In all cases, if staff are unsure, they should always speak to the designated safeguarding lead or deputy.

-10. Child protection procedures - taking action
+11. Child protection procedures - taking action